jessepav/lacygoill-wiki-backup/grep/pcre.md

     man pcre2pattern

-Don't read these manpages as tutorials.
+Don't read these man pages as tutorials.
 They're references.
 If you  need a better  understanding of PCRE, learn  Perl regexes with  the book “Mastering Regular Expressions”.